 A 64-year-old female asked:

-what is involved in clipping spinal nerves for relief of pain from stenosis?
+What is involved in clipping spinal nerves for relief of pain from stenosis?

-1 doctor answer
+1 doctor answer • 2 doctors weighed in

 Neurology 46 years experience

 Nerve heating: Spinal nerve clipping is usually done by pain management anesthesiologist by inserting a needle into the back and directing it to the nerve root channel in the spine with x-ray.
 The needle is then heated to destroy the nerves.
 It is rare for surgeons to offer open clipping of the nerves.
 The results vary; some patients have months of relief, some have little benefit.